waldronlab/BugSigDBEnrich/inst/www/help.md

 ## Action buttons <a name="actions"></a>

 + **Analyze**.
 Click on the "Analyze" button when the input and signature options are ready.
 + **Download results**.
-After the analysis has been run, the "Download result" button will become available for downloading the result table in a text file with tab separated values (.tsv extension).
+After the analysis has been run, the "Download result" button will be available for downloading the result table in a text file with tab separated values (.tsv extension).
 + **Reset app**.
 Use the "Reset app" button to restart the app.
-This is equivalent to refreshing the webpage.
+This is equivalent to refreshing the page in the brwoser (e.g., pressing F5).

 [Back to the top](#top) ⬆️